SantoriniDave.com

 • The Route: Fly INTO Athens and OUT OF an island (like Santorini, Mykonos, or Crete).

-• The Benefit: You save the cost and hassle of the return ferry to Athens (which is often 5-8 hours long).
+• The Benefit: You save the cost and hassle of the return ferry to Athens (5-8 hours of travel).
 You finish your trip relaxing on an island, then fly straight home (or connect through a European hub like London/Frankfurt) without stepping foot in Athens again.

 • Example Itinerary: Fly to Athens (2 nights) -> Ferry to Naxos (3 nights) -> Ferry to Santorini (3 nights) -> Fly home from Santorini.